Alison Waldman at TEDxGreatMills

 The Importance of Wellness at Work

-Alison was interviewed by HireEffect, LLC about wellness and sustainability in entrepreneurship, and the core of our business mission.
-Alison share tips on managing the demands of the modern work day, and her female heroes in honor of Women's History Month.
+An interview with HireEffect, LLC about wellness and sustainability in entrepreneurship, and the core of our business mission.
+I share tips on managing the demands of the modern work day, and my female heroes in honor of Women's History Month.
+March 2019

 Movement for MS